 CLIMATE: Overnight lows could reach the single digits (F.) but temperatures in the teens and 20s are more normal.
 Daily highs are likely to be in the 20s or 30s, but wind chill can make it feel considerably colder.
 Snow and/or rain are likely during the course of the tour.
 At this time of the year the jet stream passes over Newfoundland and Atlantic storms are frequent. travel delays are frequent at this time of the year both getting into and/or out of St. John’s.

-ACCOMMODATION: While in St. John’s, we’ll stay at the Battery Hotel, a most comfortable establishment overlooking the harbor.
+ACCOMMODATION: While in St. John’s, we’ll stay at the Hometel, a most comfortable downtown establishment at the base of Signal Hill.

 DRESS: Informal throughout.

 SMOKING: We request that you do not smoke in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a non-smoker, please do not smoke in the room.
 If you smoke in the field, we ask that you do so well away and downwind from the group.

 TERMS AND CONDITIONS OF WINGS TOURS: Please take a moment to read the About WINGS Tours.
 This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours, and other information that will help you prepare for the tour.

 FINAL INFORMATION: Final information with instructions for meeting the group, hotel addresses, etc., will be mailed about three weeks before trip departure.
 Other news will be communicated as necessary.
 If you have any questions, please let us know.